GayanEdiriweera/ContactShare/README.md

 ## Usage

 Hand Pass is designed to be used from your phone’s Home Screen for quick access.
 If you want to use Hand Pass, visit https://handpass.app and install it.
+The next time you want to give your phone number or email address to someone in person, try using Hand Pass.
+If Hand Pass proves useful, consider sharing it with the “Give Hand Pass App” function.

 ## Functions